Vamthecoder/Frontend/100DaysCodeChallange.md

 ### place items and content is short hand property for justify and align.
 ### span 2 can work in any condition but without giving the appropriate will move the span-ed content to any location. not specific.
 ### grid is a good sport when you want to work on complex designs. but for only two columns you can use flex better.

+## DOM
+### Document- File(Html,Xml), Object- tags/elements of the file, Model- Layout/Structure. which can be manipulated by JS